Are Wedding flowers expensive?

-To be honest - flowers always have been relatively expensive due to the small quantities produced worldwide in relation to vegetables or crops , for example, however, recent international issues have sent certain flower prices rocketing!
+To be honest - flowers always have been relatively expensive due to the small quantities produced worldwide in relation to vegetables or crops, but in 2022 florists have seen flower prices rocketing.

 Brides throughout the UK often choose similar flowers - Blush pink and White roses are prime examples.
 Simple supply and demand rules come into play!

 Unfortunately -There are not an infinite amount of fresh flowers available worldwide.

 The main reasons why flower prices have increased: